SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 Cumulocity Cockpit can be used in many industrial areas, including in:

+* Conditions monitoring

+* Alarm monitoring and escalation

 * Building asset monitoring.

-* Asset consumption of industrial factories and equipment.
+* Energy consumption of industrial factories and equipment.

 * Sensor data monitoring.

-* Alarm Monitoring of assets, e.g. in smart grids.

 In the following, the Cockpit application is described.
 It offers the following functionality: